How a company can cease trading? What options are available when trade has ceased and the owner wants to retire?

 At a glance

-When a company ceases trading it can:
+When a company ceases trading its board can take the decision to:

 • Be wound up by a liquidator under a compulsory liquidation or members' voluntary liquidation.